-|Ideal Fertility in Iran: A Systematic Review and Meta-Analysis|
+|Ideal Fertility in Iran: A Systematic Review and Meta-analysis|

-|Hajiieh Bibi Razeghi Nasrabad1, Mohammad Jalal Abbasi Shavazi2|
+|Hajiieh Bibi Razeghi Nasrabad1, Mohammad Jalal Abbasi-Shavazi2|

-|1Department of Demography, National Population Studies & Comprehensive Management Institute, Iran
+|1National Population Studies and Comprehensive Management Institute, Iran

 Viewed : 2576 times

 Downloaded : 1895 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar